 - A camera.
 Obviously!

-And that is about it!
-Most of these items can be kept in a bucket or bag but some, like the grain and water, will be added last minute to keep it fresh.
+Most of the items in your kidding kit can be kept in a bucket or bag but some, like the grain and water, will be added last minute to keep it fresh.
 Now just sit back and wait, and watch for signs that kidding is near!